wp-plugins/email-blaster-newsletter-signup-form/readme.txt

 Embed a double opt-in newsletter signup form to your WordPress website.
 Allow your website visitors to join your mailing lists.
 No web design skills required, get up and running in under 5 minutes.
 After embedding your form, you can use the power of email blaster to mail your subscribers for free.

 **Contact Forms**
-Use email blaster to create any form for your website quickly; contact forms, surveys, enquiry forms and more.
+Use email blaster to create any form/newsletter signup form for your website quickly; contact forms, surveys, enquiry forms and more.
 Then quickly embed on your WordPress site.

 [youtube https://www.youtube.com/watch?v=p__Th95VewQ]